 When it comes to spending money on the trip, every traveller is a little different.
 You know your spending habits better than we do, so please budget an appropriate amount for things like optional meals, drinks, shopping, optional activities, and laundry.
 Make sure you have read the itinerary and inclusions thoroughly so you know what is included in the trip price and what you may need to pay for while travelling.

 You can use your credit/debit card in ATMs, which are common throughout Cambodia.
 These machines dispense cash in USD.
-There is no need to bring lots of cash with you unless you prefer not to use ATMs.
 There is also no need to pre-purchase Cambodian riel prior to arriving in the country.
-Most travellers never need to have more than USD10 worth of Cambodian riel on them at any one time, as USD cash is widely accepted.
+Most travellers never need to have more than USD 20 – 30 worth of Cambodian riel on them at any one time, as USD cash is widely accepted.
 After making a payment in USD, change is often given in Cambodian riel.
-Many businesses are unable to change larger notes (USD20, USD50 or USD100), so we recommend carrying a mix of denominations.
-If you are obtaining USD cash prior to arrival in Cambodia, please check that all your notes are in good condition and not old.
-Banknotes that are crumpled, torn, marked or printed before 2006 are generally not accepted.
-USD2 banknotes are also not accepted.
-Please be warned that some banks at Cambodian airports may tell you that you need to change your USD cash into Cambodian riel, but this is not true.
+Many businesses are unable to change larger notes, so we recommend carrying a mix of denominations.
+We recommend bringing large bills in good condition, 2013 series onwards only.
+Any old or damaged notes may not be accepted.
+Some banks at Cambodian airports may tell you that you need to change your USD cash into Cambodian riel, but this is not true.

 TIPPING